keboola/connection-docs/overview/index.md

 legacy systems or even appliances and IoT devices.
 Data sources are not part of KBC.

 ### Extractors
-[*Extractors*](/extractors/) are KBC components used for gathering data from sources.
+[Extractors](/extractors/) are KBC components used for gathering data from sources.
 Typically, they connect to [APIs](https://en.wikipedia.org/wiki/Web_API) of external services.
 But they can also connect directly to an arbitrary database, or process incoming e-mails.

 ### Storage
-[*Storage*](/storage/) is the central KBC component managing everything related to storing data and accessing it.
+[Storage](/storage/) is the central KBC component managing everything related to storing data and accessing it.
 It has two sections: [File Storage](/storage/file-uploads/) with all raw files uploaded to your project, and [Table Storage](/storage/tables/) where all data tables are organized into buckets which are further organized into *in* and *out* stages.

-Storage is implemented as a layer on top of various database engines that we use as our *backends* ([MySQL](https://www.mysql.com/), [Redshift](https://aws.amazon.com/redshift/), and [Snowflake](http://www.snowflake.net/)).
+Storage is implemented as a layer on top of various database engines that we use as our [backends](/manipulation/transformations/#backends) ([MySQL](https://www.mysql.com/), [Redshift](https://aws.amazon.com/redshift/), and [Snowflake](http://www.snowflake.net/)).
 It provides an important API (Storage API) access for other KBC components and 3rd party applications.
 Your own **remote storage** can be connected to KBC as well.

 ### Data Manipulation
-There are two ways how data in KBC can be [manipulated](/manipulation/): via [Transformations](/manipulation/transformations/)
+There are two ways how data in KBC can be [manipulated](/manipulation/): via **Transformations** (simpler) and **Applications** (not as simple but more powerful).
-(simpler) and Applications (not as simple but more powerful).
 Both pick data from Storage, manipulate it and then store it back.

 #### Transformations
-Transformations can be created by writing a **free-form script** in [SQL](https://en.wikipedia.org/wiki/SQL) (MySQL, Redshift), [R](https://www.r-project.org/about.html) and [Python](https://www.python.org/about/).
+[Transformations](/manipulation/transformations/) can be created by writing a **free-form script** in [SQL](https://en.wikipedia.org/wiki/SQL) (MySQL, Redshift), [R](https://www.r-project.org/about.html) and [Python](https://www.python.org/about/).
 KBC provides each user with [Sandbox](/manipulation/transformations/sandbox/) --- a safe environment for your experiments.

 #### Applications
-Unlike the free-form Transformations, Applications are **predefined blocks** which can be used to do some pretty advanced stuff like sentiment analysis, association discovery, or histogram grouping.
+Unlike the free-form Transformations, [Applications](/manipulation/applications/) are **predefined blocks**, which can be used to do some pretty advanced stuff like sentiment analysis, association discovery, or histogram grouping.
 Applications can also augment data (for example, add Weather or Exchange Rates) by calling on *3rd party services* to bring in additional data.
 All applications are **implemented as extensions** (see below) and as such can be completely created by 3rd party developers.

 ### Extensions